 sudo /etc/init.d/apache2 restart

-Now, you can have your own site by customising the index.html or by inserting customised html file and renaming it as index.html in the www folder.
-You can put images, videos or whatever you want in the www folder and access it in your Local Area Network(LAN).
-Now that you also have a database of your own and you can maintain the site with it.
+Now, you can have your own site by customizing the index.html or by inserting a customized html file and renaming it as index.html in the www folder.
+You can put images, videos, or whatever you want in the www folder and access it in your Local Area Network(LAN).
+Now that you also have a database of your own, you can maintain the site with it.
 So we can call it your ‘Server’, a Raspberry Pi web server.

 Now, we are going to make our local server available to the whole world!
 Follow the steps below to do it:

-STEP 4: Give your Raspberry Pi a static IP address
+Giving your Raspberry Pi a Static IP Address

-Now, you wont be able to access your server from another network.
+Now, you won’t be able to access your server from another network.
 You can only access your server within your Local Network.
-What we are going to do now is that we are going to make our server available worldwide, to the Internet!
-Sounds interesting right?
-Let’s start connecting our raspberry pi web server to the internet.
+We are going to make our server available worldwide to the internet!
+Let’s start connecting our Raspberry Pi web server to the internet.

 The Modem in your house gives a number to all devices connected to it to understand the devices.
 This number is called Internet Protocol (IP) address.
-It is something like this xxx.xxx.x.x .
-There are 2 types of them: Internal IP Address and External IP Address.
-What I told above was about Internal IP address: a number given from the modem to the connected devices to locate it.
-There is a number given to your modem by the Internet Service Provider (ISP) to locate computers and systems.
+It is something like this xxx.xxx.x.x.
+There are 2 types of them: Internal IP Addresses and External IP Addresses.
+What I mentioned above was about the Internal IP address: a number given from the modem to the connected devices to locate it.
+There is a number given to your modem by your Internet Service Provider (ISP) to locate computers and systems.
 This number is called as an External IP Address.

 We are going to talk about the Internal one.
 What our modem gives us is a random number.
 Mostly, it starts like 192.168.1.xxx or 192.168.0.xxx or 192.168.xxx.xxx.
-The random number is called by a name : DHCP.
+The random number is called by a name or DHCP.
 The hostname is also similar to the IP address.
 It is a label given to devices connected to a network to identify them.
-The IP Address of the pi is set to DHCP.
+The IP Address of the Pi is set to DHCP.
 We need to change that into a static IP address.
-For that we need to edit a file in our pi.
-Before that we need to gather some information about our network.
+For that, we need to edit a file in our Pi.
+Before that, we need to gather some information about our network.
 For that, type in the following commands.
 Have a paper and pen with you before that!

 Perform the command:

-Note down the highlighted line in the above picture.
+Note the highlighted line in the above picture.

 inet address: 192.168.1.35